-Salon is a new online program that takes its cues from the Oakville Galleries collection and from our past and future exhibitions to share new ways of encountering contemporary art.
-We welcome you to join us to see moving image works and images from our collection, hear our curators talk about contemporary art, and engage with the work of a community of incredible artists we continue to support.
+Salon is an online program that takes cues from the Oakville Galleries collection and from our past and future exhibitions to share new ways of encountering contemporary art.
+Every two weeks, we invite visitors to see new installments of moving image works and images from our collection, hear our curators talk about contemporary art at live events, and engage with the work of a community of incredible artists.

 Mako Idemitsu: Another Day of a Housewife